GobiasSomeCoffeeCo/rizzyscope/README.md

 ## Overview

+Are you tired of that pesky neighbor sending **deauths** all over the place?
+Do you want to catch him in the act with your trusty **Yagi antenna**, pinpoint his location and wave?
+Or maybe you're more of a sit-back-and-relax type who prefers to passively hang out on a channel and collect **EAPOL** messages like they’re going out of style?
+Maybe you're on a mission to find that rogue AP that popped up out of nowhere.
+Well, **Rizzyscope** has got you covered!

-**Rizzyscope** is a tool designed to interact with the Kismet wireless network detector.
-It allows users to monitor the RSSI (Received Signal Strength Indicator) of a specific MAC address on a specified network interface in the terminal.
-The program leverages configuration files and command-line arguments for flexibility and ease of use.
+**Rizzyscope** is the tool you didn’t know you needed to interact with the **Kismet wireless network detector**.
+It allows you to monitor the **RSSI (Received Signal Strength Indicator)** of a specific MAC address right in your terminal, turning your humble computer into a deauth-hunting, rogue AP-finding, packet-sniffing machine.
+Whether you're on a mission to track down malicious devices or just having some fun monitoring the airwaves, Rizzyscope makes it easy.

 ## Features

-- **Automatic Kismet launch:** Rizzyscope automatically launches Kismet, eliminating the need for manual startup.
+- **Automatic Kismet launch:**  Who wants to manually start Kismet?
+Not you.
+Let Rizzyscope handle that for you automatically.
+Rizzyscope automatically launches Kismet, eliminating the need for manual startup.
-- **MAC address monitoring:** The program searches for the specified MAC address via the Kismet API.
+- **MAC address monitoring:** Got a pesky neighbor’s device or rogue AP you want to track?
+Just plug in their MAC address and let Rizzyscope work its magic through the Kismet API.
+The program searches for the specified MAC address via the Kismet API.
-- **Channel locking:** Once the MAC address is found, Rizzyscope locks onto the channel of that device.
+- **Channel locking:** Once your target is in sight, Rizzyscope locks onto the channel like a heat-seeking missile—no distractions, just raw signal strength.
+Once the MAC address is found, Rizzyscope locks onto the channel of that device.
 - **Real-time RSSI display:** Visualize the RSSI values in real-time within the terminal using a progress bar.
-- **Configurable via TOML file:** Rizzyscope can be configured using a `config.toml` file for easy setup.
+- **Configurable via TOML file:** Don’t like typing long commands?
+Simply configure Rizzyscope via the config.toml file, and you’ll be up and running in no time.
+(Even faster than your neighbor can say "deauth.")
+Rizzyscope can be configured using a `config.toml` file for easy setup.
-- **Command-line overrides:** Users can override configuration file settings directly via command-line arguments.
+- **Command-line overrides:** Feeling fancy?
+Override your configuration settings directly from the command line, because who doesn’t like the power of options?
+Users can override configuration file settings directly via command-line arguments.

 ## Requirements